Transport through Nodal Surface Semimetal-Superconductor junction in absence/presence of light irradiation: Discussion and Summary

 \section{Discussion and Summary}

-Our work presents charge transport characteristics for quantum tunneling through a SC-NSSM junction, both in presence and absence of light irradiation.
-In our model, NS appears for $q_z=0$ and we probe for the reflectance and conductances considering small fixed values of $q_z$ close to the nodal surface.
-For junction interface perpendicular to NS that we consider here, we find single SAR or RAR (unlike double reflections obtained for nodal line semimetls\cite{prb101}) to occur during charge transport.
-RAR dominates for $\mu>>\Delta$ and SAR dominates for $\mu<<\Delta$ which is similar to behavior observed in graphene-SC junctions \cite{beenakker}.
-However, due to the different dispersions of the NSSM, many distinguishing variation of reflectance and tunneling conductances are witnessed in this case.
-For example, we find sudden change in behavior in supergap reflectance for large $\mu$ and $\theta_c>\theta_e\gtrsim\pi/4$ as well as for small $\mu$ when $E$ surpasses the value of $q_z$.
-We detail such variations for different parameters like incident angle $\theta_e$, incident energy $E$, the barrier potential $V_S$, pair potential $\Delta$ as well as the chemical potential $\mu$.
-These provide ample scopes for tuning subgap or supergap conductivities.
+Our work presents charge transport characteristics for quantum tunneling through a SC-NSSM junction, both in the presence and absence of light irradiation.
+In our model, NS appears for $q_z=0$ and we probe the reflectance and conductances considering small fixed values of $q_z$ close to the nodal surface.
+For junction interface perpendicular to NS that we consider here, we find single SAR or RAR (unlike double reflections obtained for nodal line semimetals\cite{prb101}) to occur during charge transport.
+RAR dominates for $\mu>>\Delta$ and SAR dominates for $\mu<<\Delta$ which is similar to behavior observed in Graphene-SC junctions \cite{beenakker}. {However, due to the typical dispersion characteristics of the NSSM, many distinguishing variation of reflectance and tunneling conductances are witnessed in this case.
+For example, we witness an unconventional rise and fall of supergap Andreev reflectance at intermediate incident angles for large $\mu$ values ($e.g.,$ see the behavior within $\theta_c>|\theta_e|\gtrsim\pi/4$ as shown in Fig.\ref{refl}b).
+This also marks vanishing of the quasiparticle transport across the junction.
+Furthermore for small $\mu$, a change in the behavior of reflectance is observed when $E$ surpasses the value of $q_z$ (see Fig.\ref{refl}g-h).
+Also for $\mu\sim V_S$, tunneling conductance declines at subgap energies as AR occurs only for normal incidence.
+All such nontrivial variations make the study of transport through a NSSM-SC junction very special and provide ample scopes for tuning subgap or supergap conductivities as per requirements with the variation of the parameters like $\theta_e$, $E$, $V_S$, $\Delta$ or $\mu$.}